dongweihe/TCRBinder/README.md

 Before running the task, please timely replace the file paths for `"tcr_tokenizer_dir"`, `"beta_dir"`, and `"alpha_dir"` in the `finetuning.json` configuration file.

 ## Evaluation on External Datasets
 After fine-tuning, you can evaluate external datasets.
-Before evaluation, please copy the absolute path of `model_best.pth` from the `../Result_PHT/checkpoints/` directory to the `"discriminator_resume"` field in the `generation.json` file.
+Before evaluation, please copy the absolute path of `model_best.pth` from the `../Result_PHT/checkpoints/` directory to the `"discriminator_resume"` field in the `generalization.json` file.
 Then, replace `beta_dir` with `../Result_beta/checkpoints/BERT-Pretrain-common-MAA-NGPUs/XXXX_XXXXXX/`, replace `"alpha_dir"` with `../Result_alpha/checkpoints/BERT-Pretrain-common-MAA-NGPUs/XXXX_XXXXXX/`, and update the corresponding `"tcr_tokenizer_dir"`, `"alpha_dir"`, and `"beta_dir"`.

-The generation command for TCRBinder is:
+The generalization command for TCRBinder is:
 ```
-python generation.py --config ./config/common/generation.json
+python generalization.py --config ./config/common/generalization.json
 ```

 # Acknowledgments